Below you will find pages that utilize the taxonomy term “Education”

 Need for digital (media) literacy

 I just recently stumbled across this link to the ‘Heartland Institute‘ via a reference in an American Newspaper site citing their sources for an article about the US Economic Stimulus package.
 I initially was hoping this might be a satiric site such as CNNN, but after taking a closer look and checking out some references it appears these people are actually serious (and worse still seem to have a lot of funds at their disposal to spread their dubious view).
+Reading this rubbish got me thinking about how many kids would actually think this could be an authoritative source for information.

 m-learn: Mobile evidence gathering using GoogleDocs